Oronda/Bionformatics_internship/README.md

 # Internship
-This is Bioinformatics Internship repository
+Hello!This is Bioinformatics Internship repository

-My name is Audrey Oronda, an MBBU Bioinformatics intern at ICIPE.
-I'm excited to start my research career in genomics and bioinformatics with this internship.
+My name is Audrey Oronda, a Bioinformatics intern from Molecular Biology and Bioiinformatics Unit (MMBU) at ICIPE.
+I have a background in Biotechnology and I'm excited to start my research career in genomics and bioinformatics with this internship.

-## long term vision
+## Mission
-become a bioinformatician in the near future
+To become a known bioinformatician in the near future

-## short term vision
+## Vision
-to gain hands-on experience and knowledge from the talented scientists through training and mentorship.
+*Long-term* To gain hands-on experience and knowledge from the talented scientists through training and mentorship.

 This is my [roadmap](https://github.com/Oronda/Bionformatics_internship/blob/main/roadmap.md)